 TEST POPULATION EXCLUSIONS

 Raizner Pediatric Neuropsychology does not assess children experiencing an acute crises such as suicidal intentions/behaviors, hostile aggression towards self or others, or psychosis.
 These children should be referred immediately to an Emergency Center at 9-1-1 for psychiatric management.

 Raizner Pediatric Neuropsychology does not evaluate children for abuse.
-We also do not evaluate children involved in forensic cases or divorce cases involved in custody determination.
-Raizner Pediatric Neuropsychology also does not evaluate children who are struggling with adjustment to divorce as a primary presenting concern.
+We also do not evaluate children involved in forensic cases, children of high conflict divorce or divorce cases involved in custody determination.
+Raizner Pediatric Neuropsychology also does not evaluate children who are struggling with adjustment to divorce or parental conflict as a primary presenting concern.
 These issues are best addressed by specialists within these areas.

 All payment is due at the time services are rendered.
-Raizner Pediatric Neuropsychology accepts personal checks and most major credit cards.
+Raizner Pediatric Neuropsychology accepts most major credit cards.
 The hourly fee is charged for appointments cancelled less than 24-hours in advance.